The Tongue-Cut Sparrow

 “I don’t know,” said his wife.
 “He must have flown away.”

 But the old man knew that the sparrow was his friend, and he knew that the sparrow wouldn’t leave without a reason.
-So the old man asked his wife again and again what happened to the sparrow.
+So, the old man asked his wife again and again what had happened to the sparrow.